-The 2017 TENNESSEE AVIATION HALL OF FAME GALA & INDUCTIONS CEREMONY was held October 28, 2017 at The Embassy Suites Convention Center / Murfreesboro, More than 400 attended the event.
-Photos and an event video will be available on the TAHF website soon.
+The 2018 TENNESSEE AVIATION HALL OF FAME GALA & INDUCTIONS CEREMONY will be held November 3, 2018 at The Embassy Suites Convention Center / Murfreesboro, More than 400 attended the 2017 event.
+Photos and an event video are available on the TAHF website .
 The TAHF Board of Directors expresses its sincere appreciation to everyone who helped make this another extraordinary event.
-Congratulations to Inductees: Sarah Arnold, The family of Bob Carpenter, Ken and Gail Franks, and Jerry Kirby.
+The 2018 Class of Inductees will be announced soon.

 In 2011 Sarah Kelly-Arnold earned the US Soaring Team National Championship and became the first woman in history to represent the USA in a world soaring competition.
 She has accumulated over 2200 hours of flight time in gliders and holds CFI, CFIG, CFII Ground ratings.
 She is also an A& P Mechanic with Inspection Authorization.
 Mrs. Arnold was raised on a farm in British Columbia where at age 13, she learned to fly a single seat Quicksilver ultralight.
 In 2001 she became enamored with the Chilhowee Gliderport near Benton, Tennessee and a year and a half later, at 24 years of age, she became the youngest owner of any commercial gliderport in the nation.